shadowbrain/miRNA_data_analysis/README.md

 ## Usage
 Run the script in a Python environment where all dependencies are installed.
 Ensure the input CSV file path is correctly specified.
+The script can accept additional optional arguments to provide a list of stable housekeeping miRNAs, stable negative miRNAs, and stable positive miRNAs otherwise it will prompt the user for these values.